Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

 The Bottom Line

-The Southwest Rapid Rewards® Plus Credit Card is geared towards loyal Southwest customers, with points on Southwest purchases, and perks like bonus points for each account anniversary and two EarlyBird Check-In® each year.
+The Southwest Rapid Rewards® Plus Credit Card is geared towards loyal Southwest customers, with points on Southwest purchases, and perks like free checked bags and bonus points for each account anniversary.

 If you don't have lots of Southwest routes coming in and out of your local airport or only fly Southwest occasionally, then consider another airline or travel credit card.